-- 1. High School Diploma or GED - 2.
-Departmental Approval - 3.
-Prior Experience/Observation See Department Head. - Interview with Program Advisor, Director, or Sponsor Check with department for designated interviewer. - Minimum Cumulative GPA of 2.0 - 6.
-Hepatitis B Immunization or Signed Informed Refusal - 7.
-MMR Immunization - 8.
-Chicken Pox Vaccination - 9.
-Two-step PPD / Chest X-Ray - Medical Examination Forms are provided by the college and should be current (within one year) and complete. - Dental Examination Forms are provided by the college and should be current (within one year) and complete.
-Dental health must meet departmental standards. - Technical Standards Forms are provided by the college and should be current (within one year) and complete.
+- 1. High School Diploma or GED

+- 2. Departmental Approval

+- Prior Experience/Observation See Department Head.
+3

+- Minimum Cumulative GPA of 2.0 4.

+- Hepatitis B Immunization, Signed Informed Refusal or Titer 5.

+- 6 MMR Immunization or Titer

+- 7. Chicken Pox Vaccination or Titer

+- Two-step PPD / Chest X-Ray 8

+- 9 Medical Examination - Forms are provided by the college and should be current (within one year) and complete.

+- 10. Dental Examination Forms are provided by the college and should be current (within one year) and complete.
+Dental health must meet departmental standards.

+- 11. Technical Standards Forms are provided by the college and should be current (within one year) and complete.

-- Any course with one of the following prefixes requires a grade of "C" or better: ALL - Complete or Maintain CPR Certification by American Heart Association or American Red Cross - Dismissal Policy: A student who fails four or more required courses will be dismissed from the program and will not be eligible to re-enter the program. - 4.
-Reentry Policy: Any student who has been dismissed from the Respiratory Care program for academic or clinical failure may reenter the program the following year in the semester from which they failed.
+- Any course with one of the following prefixes requires a grade of "C" 1. or better: ALL - Complete or Maintain CPR Certification by American Heart Associa-2. tion or American Red Cross

+Dismissal Policy: A student who fails four or more required courses will be dismissed from the program and will not be eligible to re-enter the program.

+Reentry Policy: Any student who has been dismissed from the 3.
+Respiratory Care program for academic or clinical failure may re-enter the program the following year in the semester from which they failed.
 This will be allowed only if the student's GPA is a 2.0 or better, they have not failed more than three (3) courses, and there is space available in the curriculum.
 A student who has a cumulative GPA of less than 2.0 and/or violates the Respiratory Care Program Academic Progression Policy cannot apply for re-admission into the Respiratory Care curriculum until after a waiting period of at least one (1) year.
 The student will be allowed to re-enter the Respiratory Care curriculum one (1) time only.

-Cours Course Class Lab Credit
+Course Lab Credit

+BIO 112 Basic Anatomy And Physiology BIO 210 & 211 may be substituted for BIO 112.
+3 3 4

 ENG 101 English Composition I 3 0 3

+MAT 110 College Algebra 3 0 3

+PHS 101 Physical Science I 3 3 4

 PSY 201 General Psychology 3 0 3

 SPC 205 Public Speaking 3 0 3

 XXX XXX Elective: Humanities/Fine Arts 3 0 3

-4.0
+21 6 23